huzaifa786313/Otago-Polytechnic/Special-Topic/Doc.md

 then write quit
 <br>

+Now that we have created our playbook it is time to run in

-In order to run your ansible playbook that you have now created you need to be located in the directory that the playbook was made
+in order to run your playbook you must be in the directory that it is located or specify the location In order to run your ansible playbook that you have now created you need to be located in the directory that the playbook was made

 ```
 ansible-playbook ping.yaml
+ansible-playbook /etc/ansible/ping.yaml
 ```

-After running that command the following output should occur: <br>
+After running your playbook the following output should occur: <br>

 <img src="Images/playbook2.JPG">
 <br>

-This means that ansible can successfully

 A comprehensive list of the modules that are avaliable can be found here https://docs.ansible.com/ansible/latest/modules/modules_by_category.html

-ansible all -c network_cli -m ping

 # FIX THIS
 Windows VM